🏃♂️ Event Overview

 Participants, especially first-timers, are strongly advised to attend the pre-race meeting which will take place at 5:30pm the Friday before the Start at the Fish Hatchery (ie, Finish Line, near the Drinking Horse Trailhead).
 This meeting will cover all sorts of specific information, including the following:

-- Current Conditions: Up-to-date conditions and weather prediction, including lightning hazard discussions.
+- Conditions: Up-to-date conditions and weather prediction.
+Discussion of lightning hazard, and how to mitigate it.

-- Route Overview: Description of the route, and answers to questions or concerns thereabout.
+- Route Description: Description of the route, and answers to questions or concerns thereabout.

-- Rules and Policies: Race rules, including disqualification policies.
+- Race Rules: Race rules, including disqualification policies.

 The race starts at 6:30am at the Fairy Lake Trailhead, which is a 45-minute drive from the Finish, the final 25 minutes of which is along a dirt road requiring a high-clearance vehicle.

-Transport Arrangements: Each participant must arrange their own transport to the Start Line.
-There is no shuttle to or from the Start Line or Finish Line.
+Transport: Each participant must arrange their own transport to the Start Line.
+There is no shuttle to Start Line, nor is there a shuttle from the Start Line to the Finish Line.

 - Drop-Bag Service: We provide a drop-bag service from the Start Line to the Finish Line.

-- Parking Recommendations: All participants are encouraged to park their vehicles at the Fairgrounds and self-organize carpooling to the Start Line.
+- Parking: All participants are encouraged to park their vehicles at the Fairgrounds, and self-organize carpooling to the Start Line from there.

-- Start Waves: Registered participants will be grouped into Start Waves, each spaced 5 minutes apart.
+- Start Waves: Given the nature of the trail, registered participants will be grouped into Start Waves, each spaced 5 minutes apart.

 Here is a link to a downloadable GPS file of the route, including aid stations and other information.